pandorabots/pandorabots.github.io/_tutorials/getting-started.md

 ---
-layout: tutorials
+layout: default
 title: Getting started
 ---

 # Getting started with chatbot development

 If you've found this tutorial, you hopefully know what a chatbot is and what Pandorabots can do to help you build and deploy one.

 For those of you who don't know, a chatbot is an application that can have a